intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 Each module \(file\) in our app needs to export some functionality.
 When we call `require` we will be getting this functionality.

 We are going to be using [canJS](http://canjs.com/) which consists of objects that can be _observed_.
 What this means is that when their values change, others listening to this changes will be notified.
-When we want to [change](http://canjs.com/docs/can.Map.prototype.attr.html) their value we call `attr` function on them.
+When we want to [change](http://canjs.com/docs/can.Map.prototype.attr.html) their value, we call `attr` function on them.
 One such example is on _line 7_ where we change the value of `index`, `type` and `client` as passed in by the user from `example/index.html`.

 **$.es.Client**